radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 For example, it is possible for an attacker to record the session traffic, and later crack the TLS session key or IPSec parameters.
 This attack could comprise all traffic sent over that connection, including EAP session keys.
 If the cryptographic methods provide forward secrecy ({{?RFC7525, Section 6.3}}), then breaking one session provides no information about other sessions.
 As such, it is RECOMMENDED that all cryptographic methods used to secure RADIUS conversations provide forward secrecy.
 While forward secrecy will not protect individual sessions from attack, it will prevent attack on one session from being leveraged to attack other, unrelated, sessions.

-AAA servers should minimize the impact of such attacks by using a total throughput or time based limit before replacing the session keys.
+AAA servers SHOULD minimize the impact of such attacks by using a total throughput or time based limit before replacing the session keys.
 The session keys can be replaced though a process of either re-keying the existing connection, or by opening a new connection and deprecating the use of the original connection.
 Note that if the original connection if closed before a new connection is open, it can cause spurious errors in a proxy environment.

 The final attack possible in a AAA system is where one party in a AAA conversation is compromised or run by a malicious party.
 This attack is made more likely by the extensive use of RADIUS proxy forwarding chains.
 In that situation, every RADIUS proxy has full visibility into, and control over, the traffic it transports.
 The solution here is to minimize the number of proxies involved, such as by using Dynamic Peer Discovery, as defined in {{?RFC7585}}.